rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 # Reference-level explanation

+_This section will maintain a distinction between "package" (a crates.io package) and "crate" (the actual rust library).
+The rest of the RFC does not attempt to make this distinction_

-`::` is now considered valid inside crate names on Crates.io and Cargo.
-For now, we will restrict crate names to having a single `::` in them, not at the beginning or end of the name, but this can be changed in the future.
+`::` is now considered valid inside package  names on Crates.io.
+For now, we will restrict package names to having a single `::` in them, not at the beginning or end of the name, but this can be changed in the future.

-When publishing a crate `foo::bar`, if the crate does not exist, the following must be true:
+When publishing a package `foo::bar`, if the package does not exist, the following must be true:

  - `foo` must exist
- - The user publishing the crate must be an owner of `foo`
+ - The user publishing the package must be an owner of `foo`

-For the crate `foo::bar`, all owners of `foo` are always considered owners of `foo::bar`, however additional owners may be added.
+For the package `foo::bar`, all owners of `foo` are always considered owners of `foo::bar`, however additional owners may be added.
 People removed from ownership of `foo` will also lose access to `foo::bar` unless they were explicitly added as owners to `foo::bar`.

-Crates.io displays `foo::bar` crates with the name `foo::bar`, though it may stylistically make the `foo` part link to the `foo` crate.
+Crates.io displays `foo::bar` packages with the name `foo::bar`, though it may stylistically make the `foo` part link to the `foo` package.

-The [registry index trie](https://doc.rust-lang.org/nightly/cargo/reference/registries.html#index-format) may represent subpackages by placing `foo::bar` as just `foo/bar` or using some special character..
+The [registry index trie](https://doc.rust-lang.org/nightly/cargo/reference/registries.html#index-format) may represent subpackages by placing `foo::bar` as just `foo::bar`.

 `rustc` will need some changes.
 When `--extern foo::bar=crate.rlib` is passed in, `rustc` will include this crate during resolution as if it were a module `bar` living under crate `foo`.
 If crate `foo` is _also_ in scope, this will not automatically trigger any errors unless `foo::bar` is referenced, `foo` has a module `bar`, and that module is not just a reexport of crate `foo::bar`.